mukundsolanki/chitti1.0/README.md

 # chitti1.0
-A Chat gtp telegram bot
+A Chat gpt telegram bot

 How to create this: